Gransformer: Transformer-based Graph Generation: Related Work

 \section{Related Work}

 In this section, we briefly review research in graph generation.
 Existing models for generating deep graphs can be categorized from different points of view.
 Some models generate an entire graph at once \cite{VGAE,GraphVAE,MPGVAE}, while others generate a graph node by node \cite{MolMP,MolecularRNN,graphRNN}, edge by edge \cite{bacciu2019graph,bacciu2020edge,GraphGen}, or block by block \cite{GRAN,GrAD}.
+As mentioned in the previous section, graph generation models can also be divided into autoencoder-based models \cite{VGAE, GraphVAE, Nevae}, adversarial models \cite{Netgan, condgen, molgan}, reinforcement learning-based methods \cite{gcpn,graphopt}, flow-based models~\cite{liu2019graph,madhawa2019graphnvp,shi2020graphaf}, autoregressive models~\cite{DeepGMG,graphRNN,GRAN,BiGG, GRAM,AGE}, and diffusion-based models~\cite{diff1,diff2,diff3,diff4,diff5}.